AdobeDocs/workfront.en/help/quicksilver/scenario-planner/copy-initiatives.md

 1. (Optional) Update the priority of your newly created initiatives.

-   For information about prioritizing initiatives, see [Update initiative priorities in the Adobe Workfront Scenario Planner](../scenario-planner/prioritize-initiatives.md).
+   For information about prioritizing initiatives, see [Update initiative priorities in the Scenario Planner](../scenario-planner/prioritize-initiatives.md).

 1. Click **Save Plan** to save your changes.